How to Donate More Money to Charity without Spending Much?

 Most of us have clothes and footwear that we seldom use.
 While they occupy space in our closet, it’s also a hassle to maintain such garments, shoes and other stuff.
 Instead, simply donate them to a charity.

-Some charities such as Salvation Army operate thrift shops across USA where they sell donated clothes, footwear and other stuff.
-Proceeds from their sale goes to support charitable organizations.
-Often, clothes and footwear that you donate is given away to homeless and needy people in America or even sent to charities in foreign countries.
+Some charities, such as the Salvation Army, operate thrift shops across the USA where they sell donated clothes, footwear and other stuff.
+Proceeds from their sale go to support charitable organizations.
+Often, clothes and footwear that you donate are given away to homeless and needy people in America or even sent to charities in foreign countries.

 4. Donate Loyalty Points

-Once upon a time, I would never bother to open email with statements of loyalty points I’d earned by spending on debit cards, credit cards and frequent flyer programs as well as some stores.
+Once upon a time, I would never bother to open an email with statements of loyalty points I’d earned by spending on debit cards, credit cards, frequent flyer programs, and some stores.
 Consequently, these points would go unused and expire after a few months.

 That was until a coworker pointed out that I could donate these loyalty points to charities.
-There’re lots of loyalty programs that actually allow you to donate points to specific charities.
+There are lots of loyalty programs that actually allow you to donate points to specific charities.

 5. Donate Surplus Food